proximax-storage/xpx-mainnet-chain-onboarding/docker-api/README.md

 A note on System Requirements:
 Theoretically, this dockerized Sirius API package can run on any OS running Docker version 19.03.3 and docker-compose version 1.24.0.

-But if you really need a minimum benchmark, we have seen the Sirius Blockchain Peer to work with a minimum Hardware of 2 CPU core and 4GB RAM.
+But if you really need a minimum benchmark, we have seen the Sirius Blockchain API to work with a minimum Hardware of 2 CPU core and 4GB RAM.

 This README was prepared by testing the package on:
 - Debian 10 ++